Beginners’ Course

 We run a course for beginner beekeepers every year.
 The course covers the essential knowledge and skills that all new beekeepers should have before they take delivery of their first colony of bees.
 The syllabus follows the British Beekeeping Association Introduction to Beekeeping Course and covers the following material:

-After the classroom sessions have been completed, beginners will attend two further sessions at our branch apiary to gain some hands-on experience of working with bees, and essential handling skills.
-These sessions form an important part of the beginners’ course programme.
+After the classroom sessions have been completed, there will be two small-group practical sessions at our branch apiary.
+These sessions are an essential part of the beginners’ course because they provide hands-on experience of working with bees, and essential handling skills.

-The dates of the apiary sessions will be confirmed at a later date, and may have to change if the weather is unsuitable for opening hives for inspection.
+The dates of the apiary sessions are on our apiary page.
+The published dates of the practical apiary sessions may have to change if the weather is unsuitable for opening hives for inspection.
+The 2026 dates have yet to be decided, but will be published when they are available.

 Following attendance at both hands-on club apiary sessions we will assign each beginner a mentor to support them through their first beekeeping season.
 Please note that we are only able to offer mentoring to course participants whose apiary is in West Wiltshire.